omar-karray/Laravel-secrets-manager/docs/context.md

 ## Roadmap

 1. **Bootstrapper** – Implement the runtime bootstrap that maps configured secret paths to environment variables and caches results when enabled.
-2. **Write/Delete/List Coverage** – Finalise driver methods and add higher-level helpers (e.g. batch writes, secret version rollback).
+2. **Authentication Strategies** – Add AppRole, OIDC, and Kubernetes auth helpers for Vault/OpenBao.
-3. **Authentication Strategies** – Add AppRole, OIDC, and Kubernetes auth helpers for Vault/OpenBao.
+3. **Additional Commands** – Helpers for sealing, rotating tokens, syncing secrets, and running health checks.
-4. **Additional Commands** – Helpers for sealing, rotating tokens, syncing secrets, and running health checks.
+4. **Driver Contracts** – Publish guidance and helpers for authoring third-party drivers.

-5. **Driver Contracts** – Publish guidance and helpers for authoring third-party drivers.
+Progress is tracked on GitHub issues and in the [Changelog](changelog.md).

 ## Local Development Workflow